rdg577/DotNetCore2_1WebAPI/README.md

 ﻿# .Net Core 2.1 WebAPI

-A base stuff to be used.
+A base stuff to be used ready for Code-First Approach.